 These questions are not easy, but still, it goes about the least difficult part of the process.
-Their goal is to assess your communication skills (every good personal banker should have excellent communication), and your real motivation to do the job.
-In order to succeed you have to listen carefully and answer all their questions well and to the point.
+The interviewers try to assess your communication skills (every good personal banker should have excellent communication), and your real level of motivation.
+Try to listen carefully and answer all their questions well, and to the point.

 Interviewers will ask you several behavioral (or situational) questions.
-They inquire about your past experience and behavior in various work-related situations, in order to assess your competencies and readiness for the job.
+They will inquire about your past experience, and about your behavior in various work-related situations.
+They try to assess your competencies, and readiness for the job.

 - How would you deal with an irate customer?
-How did you deal with it in the past?
+How did you deal with them in the past?

-- What would you do if there was not a suitable solution for a prospect?
+- What would you do if we had not adequate product for a client?

-- What would you do if you were five hundred dollars short when preparing to leave?
+- What would you do if you were five hundred dollars short when preparing to leave the office?

 - Describe a situation when you were under pressure.
-How did you handle that?
+How did you handle the pressure?

-When answering these questions, you should always try to recall situations with positive outcome.
-What more, you should show that you understand a role of a personal banker and that your past successes and failures had prepared you for it.
+When answering behavioral questions, you should always try to recall situations with positive outcome.
+What is more, you should show that you understand a role of a personal banker, and that your past successes and failures had prepared you for this role.